 Further information is required in regard to the suitability of the access.
 There is a gentle slope within the site which slopes down from north to south.
-There is an existing hedge along the north-western identified.
+There is an existing hedge along the northwestern boundary which separates the site from the allocation.

 Promoter has advised availability and is under option to developer.
-No significant constraints to delivery boundary treatments in order to protect the landscape.
+No significant constraints to delivery identified.